carlgieringer/MvcBootstrap.ExampleApp/README.md

-MvcBootstrap
+MvcBootstrap Example App
 ============

-A framework for Rapid Application Development using ASP.NET MVC, Entity Framework, and Twitter Bootstrap.
+This repository contains an example app for using [MvcBootstrap](https://github.com/carlgieringer/MvcBootstrap).
+The solution contains three projects, Domain (DDD project for classes that will be entities in the application), Data (Entity Framework DbContext, Entity Framework configuration, and Repositories), and Web (ASP.NET MVC 4 Web Application.)